This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 The second day of your weekend in Bath is the perfect opportunity to take a day trip.
 Bath is a great jumping off point for many interesting places in the surrounding area.
 You could do this by self-driving, but there are also small and large group tour options available if you don’t want to rent a car.

 There are endless options for day trips you could do from Bath, with two of the most popular being Stonehenge and the Cotswolds.
-Mad Max is a great minibus tour company that runs both of these tours, and we used them twice during our visit!
+Mad Max is a great minibus tour company that runs both of these tours in a relaxed small group setting.
+We actually used them twice during our visit!

 Option #1: Stonehenge Tour

 Before planning a trip to England, I did not see myself visiting Stonehenge at all.
-After doing some research on Bath, though, I saw that Stonehenge was only about an hour’s drive away.
-I figured we couldn’t miss this opportunity, and thus, one of our full days in Bath was immediately booked up.
+After doing some research on Bath, though, I saw that Stonehenge was only about an hour’s drive away, so I figured we couldn’t miss this opportunity.

 What then follows is an exciting day of exploring the English countryside.
 The next stop was the Avebury Stone Circles, which are a less touristy version of what Stonehenge basically is.
 After this, to my very great delight, was a bit of a Harry Potter themed stop.
 Looking back, this might actually be what sold me on this tour.